neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 ## Minknow UI
 * Ensure no Minion Unit is connected to the control PC.
-* Start Minknow UI from the start menu (upper left corner with little mouse head).
+* Start Minknow UI from the start menu (upper left corner with little mouse head; enter 'minknow').
 * Login with your Nanopore account or as a guest.
 In the next dialogue box “update available”, *skip this version*.
 If there is no response to any mouse click and there is a dialogue for tutorials, choose in the upper right corner: ship all tutorials by clicking three vertical dots and then skip tutorials (or something similar).

 You should see something similar to the following image